 Do I Have to Saute Onions Before Adding to My Slow Cooker?

 While I do recommend that you saute your onions you can skip it.
-Cooking them makes the flavor is better.
+Cooking them makes the flavor better.
 In this recipe I was lazy and did not cook the onions first.

 I cut up and saute a whole bag of onions at the same time.
 Then I freeze them to just grab and throw in the slow cooker whenever I need them.
-It does make it taste a little richer, but if it’s a choice between no soup or sauteeing, you know what you need to do.
+It does make it taste a little richer, but if it’s a choice between no soup or sauteing, you know what you need to do.

 I love a good cranberry beans recipe and had some in my pantry.I soaked the beans to see if they would cook at all, and to my surprise they did great.